 Stoke-on-Trent is home to high street stores, multi-screen cinemas and chain restaurants; but it’s also brimming with quirky independent shops and cafes, and unique ways to keep yourself entertained.
-As Stoke-on-Trent bids to be ‘City of Culture 2021’ check out our guide of where to go in the city to experience the alternative, and cultural offering – all within a bus ride away from campus.
+Check out our guide of where to go in the city to experience the alternative, and cultural offering – all within a bus ride away from campus.

 The Glost House, Longton